balena-io/docs/pages/learn/manage/actions.md

 ### Purge Data

 This action clears [persistent storage](../develop/runtime.md#persistent-storage) on any applicable devices.
-For devices running balenaOS versions before 2.12.0, this means clearing the `/data` folder in the container (and the associated volume at `/mnt/data/resin-data`).
-On newer balenaOS versions, this action deletes all named volumes and recreates them as empty.
+This action deletes all named volumes and recreates them as empty.

 It should be noted that currently these action notifications are not queued up, so if a device is offline when the action is triggered, it will never be notified of it.